Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 - Integrated commerce systems and loyalty mechanisms
 - Integrated public transit

 While these systems help to solve existing problems, they can exacerbate other issues.
 For instance, attempting food delivery without considering kitchen locations could lead to quality control issues.
-Never consider technology solutions without carefully examining the underlying execution capability.
-Businesses are littered with the withered husks of technology solutions that failed to deliver, were an ill fit, were a pet project of some inept executive, or simply faded away from an internal or external inability to manage the solution.
+Only consider technology solutions after carefully examining the underlying execution capability.
+Businesses are littered with the withered husks of technology solutions that failed to deliver, were an ill fit, were a pet project of some inept executive, or faded away from an internal or external inability to manage the solution.

-Despite advances in technology, venues will always be faced with optimization problems around moving large numbers of people through their systems in a short amount of time.
-There are also additive factors such as parking or public transit, nearby entertainment districts, game day promotional items, food an beverage service, and security screenings that all must be considered.
-The following sections will analyzing some of these problems in detail.
+Despite technological advances, venues will always be faced with optimization problems around moving large numbers of people through their systems quickly.
+In addition, additive factors such as parking or public transit, nearby entertainment districts, game day promotional items, food and beverage service, and security screenings must be considered.
+The following sections will analyze some of these problems in detail.

-## Understanding basic issues with ingress
+## Understanding fundamental issues with ingress

 Capacity constraints are obvious and unavoidable with ingress.
-If you have 30,000 to 400,000 people trying to get to the same place at the same time, lines are unavoidable.
+Lines are inevitable if 30,000 to 400,000 people are trying to get to the same place simultaneously.
 The Romans certainly understood these issues well.
-The Colosseum of Rome was designed with 76 vomitoria that would accommodate over 50,000 people^[https://en.wikipedia.org/wiki/Colosseum].
-Ironically, the Colosseum was likely more efficient at ingress and egress than a modern stadium.
+The Colosseum of Rome was designed with 76 vomitoria to accommodate over 50,000 people^[https://en.wikipedia.org/wiki/Colosseum].
+Ironically, the Colosseum was more efficient at ingress and egress than a modern stadium.
 Many venues require a security check involving a magnetometer.
-Bags must be checked, tickets may need to be scanned, building and fire codes create constraints, and internal space is taken up by concessions and mechanical infrastructure.
+Bags must be checked, tickets must be scanned, building and fire codes create constraints, and concessions and mechanical infrastructure take up internal space.
 The Romans didn't have to worry about running electricity or HVAC throughout their venues.
-These issues also extend outside of the building and apply to road traffic, ADA considerations, public transit, and ride-sharing partnerships.
+These issues extend outside the building and apply to road traffic, ADA considerations, public transit, and ride-sharing partnerships.

-Eliyahu Goldratt published a book in 1984 called _The Goal_ [@Goldratt2004] which introduces us to the _Theory of Constraints_.
-This book gives us a simple framework for approaching a problem such as Ingress.
+Eliyahu Goldratt published a book in 1984 called _The Goal_ [@Goldratt2004], which introduces us to the _Theory of Constraints_.
+This book gives us a simple framework for approaching a problem such as ingress.
 If you are interested in Operations, it is a must-read book.
-Your may not appreciated the depressing narrative, but the content is outstanding.
+You may not appreciate the depressing narrative, but the content is outstanding.
 In _The Goal_, Goldratt introduces the five-step _Process Of On-Going Improvement_:

 1. Identify the system’s bottlenecks
 2. Decide how to exploit those bottlenecks
-3. Subordinate every other decision to 'step two decisions'
+3. Subordinate every other decision to 'step two decisions.'
 4. Elevate the systems bottlenecks
 5. if, in a previous step, a bottleneck has been broken, go back to the beginning.

 A system can only have one bottleneck^[It is more accurate to say that this system can only have one bottleneck at a time].
 That is what makes this process iterative.
-If you replace the weakest link in a chain with a stronger one, some other link will become the weakest.
+If you replace the weakest link in a chain with a stronger one, another link will become the weakest.
 Let's outline an ingress process and look at some data.
-An Ingress process is probably going to look fairly similar at virtually every venue in the world.
-A typical flowchart for and ingress procedure can be studied in figure \@ref(fig:chtengate).
+An Ingress process will look similar at virtually every venue worldwide.
+A typical flowchart for an ingress procedure can be studied in figure \@ref(fig:chtengate).

 <div class="figure">